SpotIM/spotim-integration-docs/wordpress/README.md

 - Replace WordPress Comments - Spot.IM comments will be located where the WP comments widget appeared before.
 - After the content - Spot.IM comments will appear at the bottom of the page
 - Let the theme decide - This allows to place the Spot.IM comments in a custom position.
-    When choosing this option, you need to inject 'SpotIM_Frontend::display_comments()' code wherever comments should be
+    When choosing this option, you need to inject 'SpotIM_Frontend::display_comments()' code in themes -> choose the theme ->     single.php
-    displayed.

 ## Importing Spot.IM Comments Into WordPress